FPT Corporation: History

 In May 2021, FPT acquired Base.vn, a SaaS start-up.
 In July 2021, FPT invested in Intertec International.
-In August 2021, FPT launched eCovax – the digital "vaccine" program that helps businesses respond – recover – thrive in COVID-19.
+In August 2021, FPT launched eCovax – a digital "vaccine" program that helps businesses respond, recover, and thrive during COVID-19.
 On September 16, 2021, FPT's Chairman Truong Gia Binh initiated the idea of building a school for children who lost their parents due to COVID-19.
-FPT has strengthened its presence in 27 countries by opening a second office in New York in May 2022 and the first representative office in Northern Europe in Copenhagen, Denmark in September 2022.
 In September 2022, Deputy Prime Minister of Singapore Heng Swee Keat visited FPT with the aim of promoting partnership and cooperation of private sector enterprises between Vietnam and Singapore.
 In October 2022, FPT invested in Japanese business consulting services provider LTS Inc., becoming its strategic shareholder.

 In 2023, FPT executed four M&A deals and invested in technology companies in the US and France, such as Intertec International, Cardinal Peak, AOSIS and Landing AI.
 On December 14, 2023, FPT launches automotive technology subsidiary in Texas – FPT Automotive.
 In April 2024 it partnered with American tech company Nvidia to build an artificial intelligence factory.

-On July 16, 2025, the Ministry of Public Security officially received the state-owned stake (50.17% / 50.2%) in FPT Telecom from the State Capital Investment Corporation (SCIC).
-Prior to the transfer, SCIC held ~50.2%, while FPT Corporation held ~45.66% and maintained control over operations.

-Organizational structure

-In Vietnam, FPT's technology infrastructure appears in 34 out of 34 provinces and cities.
-Meanwhile, FPT has offices and branches in 30 countries and territories around the world.
-As of December 31, 2023, the corporation's business structure comprises 8 subsidiaries and 2 affiliated companies.